tomas-fryza/vhdl-course/Labs/02-ise/README.md

 # Lab 2: Introduction to VHDL and Xilinx ISE

-The purpose of this exercise is to become familiar with the Xilinx ISE development environment, basic VHDL syntax, and input/output devices.
+The purpose of this laboratory exercise is to become familiar with the Xilinx ISE development environment, basic VHDL syntax, and input/output devices.
 We will use push buttons on the CoolRunner board as inputs and light emitting diodes (LEDs) as output devices.

 #### Contents